ewa-edun/EwaNetWebsite/README.md

 - Features:
   - Meme gallery.
   - "A Year From Now" blog entries.
-  - Fake "404 Tea Not Found" page for failed future predictions.
+  - Fake "error Not Found" page for failed future predictions.

 ---

 ## 💖 Credits
 EwaNet is designed and developed by **Ewa**, inspired by retro internet aesthetics and powered by creativity and tea! 🍵

-Memes and Gifs from "giphy.com" and "imgflip.com"
+Memes and GIFs from "giphy.com" and "imgflip.com"

 Fonts are from "fonts.google.com"
 ---